 LizardLand was something of a "lost" novel for a time — I knew exactly where it was, but several literary agents and publishers made a point of pretending they didn't.
 One of them said with considerable weight of authority that satires just don't sell.
 I asked him what does sell, and after some consideration he suggested a book having to do with teenage vampires.
 No doubt he was right, but that was a manuscript I could have lost with real enthusiasm.

 After almost a decade of pondering over it, we decided to do LizardLand as an electronically-published work through Amazon Kindle.
 Aside from being state-of-the-art and massively cool, Kindle represents something of a proving ground for speculative books.
 Publishing a book to Kindle doesn't involve sinking a big blue barrel of money into a press run, and then potentially having stacks of unsold books hanging around for the rest of time to embarrass everyone involved in the project.

-The Order was my second novel, and the first of my books to be published by Jam Ink.
+The Order was my second novel.
 I rarely re-read my old books, as in doing so I always encounter things I could have written differently, with the benefit of a few decades of hindsight.

-Thus The Order remained for well almost twenty years, until the final copies of the most recent print run were sold.
+Thus The Order remained for well almost twenty years, until the final copies of the final print run were sold.
 In preparation for its next reprinting, I decided to dust it off and revise it.
 The undertaking turned into something of a total re-write.